janhavishankar/jst/_pages/about.md

 Janhavi Shankar is a PhD Candidate in Econometrics and Quantitative Economics & Graduate Research and Teaching Assistant to Prof. Dominick Salvatore at Fordham University.

-He specializes in International and Financial Economics with research interests in Financial Economics, International Finance, Behavioral Finance, Financial Markets, FinTech, Empirical Asset Pricing, Applied Econometrics, and Economic Development.
-At Fordham, he is advised by Prof. Erick Rengifo and Prof. Dominick Salvatore.
+His research interests are in Financial Economics, International Finance, Behavioral Finance, Financial Markets, FinTech, Empirical Asset Pricing, Applied Econometrics, and Economic Development.

 During his PhD studies, Janhavi Shankar worked as a research intern with International Monetary Fund - Monetary and Capital Markets Department in Summer 2022 and University of Cambridge Judge Business School - Center for Alternative Finance in Summer 2020.